Our Vision Programme provides Low Vision care to people with albinism in Tanzania

 Our Vision Programme is a network of clinics, delivering low vision care and devices to people with albinism in 11 locations across 7 regions of Tanzania every 6 months.

 Our programme focuses on students with albinism in their formative years.
 We break the cycle of poor educational performance, unemployment, and further segregation by delivering low vision education and visual aids in schools, ensuring children with albinism do not lose out on their educational aspirations.
 We also deepen teachers’ understanding of albinism, arming them with the knowledge required to improve student care and combat bullying.
+We have now published an albinism information booklet for teachers that contains practical advice to enable teachers to help children with albinism reach their potential in school.
 This gives students the chance they deserve to succeed in their studies and grow as capable, confident individuals ready to prosper as valued contributors to society.

 Visiting a school for the first time, we run a two-day clinic in which every child with albinism receives a low vision examination, a monocular telescope, a pair of UV-protective sunglasses, and an educational session and booklet about low vision.
 Of those screened, between 40-50% will typically require glasses, with our field optometrist prescribing these on site and returning to deliver them in the weeks that follow.